Virgo? Here’s your constellation | EarthSky.org

 The constellation Virgo the Maiden fully returns to sky at nightfall – with her feet planted on the eastern horizon – by late April and early May.
 Virgo appears in the evening sky on late May, June and July evenings, too.
 Then by late August or September, Virgo begins her descent into the glow of evening twilight.
-Follow the links below to learn how to find Virgo, and more about its place in science and history.

 How to find the constellation Virgo.
 It’s easy to see why early stargazers named this pattern of stars for the goddess of the harvest.

-Virgo ranks as the largest constellation of the Zodiac and the second-largest constellation overall (after Hydra).
+Virgo ranks as the largest constellation of the zodiac and the second-largest constellation overall (after Hydra).
 Yet Virgo’s long and rambling group of stars doesn’t lend itself to a well-defined pattern.
 It’s very difficult for most people to make out the winged maiden holding an ear of wheat in her left hand.

 Fortunately, Virgo’s first-magnitude star, sparkling blue-white Spica, makes this constellation fairly easy to locate in the night sky.
 If you live in the Northern Hemisphere, and are familiar with the Big Dipper asterism, you can star-hop to this gem of a star from the handle of the Big Dipper.
 Moreover, since the Big Dipper is quite high in the sky on May and June evenings, even people at tropical and subtropical regions in the Southern Hemisphere can use the Big Dipper at this time of year to locate Spica, Virgo’s brightest star.

 The mnemonic goes like this: arc to Arcturus and spike Spica.
 In other words, follow the arc in the handle of the Big Dipper until you see an orange star.
-That is Arcturus in the constellation Bootes.
+That is Arcturus in the constellation Boötes.
 Then continue that line to Spica.

 So if the easy-to-recognize Big Dipper is visible in your sky, use it to star-hop to Spica, Virgo’s brightest star.
 You can be sure you’ve found Spica if you notice a lopsided square pattern nearby.
 That little pattern is another constellation, Corvus the Crow.

-Spica climbs highest for the night – as seen from both the Northern and the Southern Hemisphere – at roughly local midnight (1 a.m.
-Daylight Saving Time) in middle April.
+Spica climbs highest for the night – as seen from both the Northern and the Southern Hemispheres – at roughly local midnight (1 a.m. daylight saving time) in middle April.
 Because the stars return to the same place in the sky about two hours earlier with each passing month, look for Spica to be highest up at mid-May around 10 p.m.
 (11 p.m. daylight saving time), and at mid-June at about 8 p.m.
 (9 p.m. daylight saving time).
 These times refer to your local time.

 Sun in front of Virgo on your birthday?
 The sun passes in front of the constellation Virgo each year from about September 16 to October 30.
-Because Virgo is such as large constellation, the sun stays in front of Virgo for longer than one month.
+Because Virgo is such a large constellation, the sun stays in front of Virgo for longer than one month.

-Dates of sun’s entry into each constellation of the Zodiac
+Dates of sun’s entry into each constellation of the zodiac

 The dates of the sun’s passage through Virgo may conflict with what you read on the horoscope page, which probably says from about August 23 to September 22.
 Keep in mind that astrologers are referring to the sign – not the constellation – Virgo.
 Yes, there is a difference between a constellation and a sign!

-A constellation of the Zodiac refers to certain section of the starry sky.
-On the other hand, a sign of the Zodiac refers to the seasonal position of the sun, irrespective of what constellation backdrops the sun at a given season.
+A constellation of the zodiac refers to certain section of the starry sky.
+On the other hand, a sign of the zodiac refers to the seasonal position of the sun, irrespective of what constellation backdrops the sun at a given season.

 For instance, the March equinox marks the first point of (the sign) Aries, the June solstice marks the first point of (the sign) Cancer, the September equinox marks the first point of (the sign) Libra, and the December solstice marks the first point of (the sign) Capricorn.